Trakhtenbrot's theorem

 Trakhtenbrot's theorem implies that Gödel's completeness theorem (that is fundamental to first-order logic) does not hold in the finite case.
 Also it seems counter-intuitive that being valid over all structures is 'easier' than over just the finite ones.

 The theorem was first published in 1950: "The Impossibility of an Algorithm for the Decidability Problem on Finite Classes".

+The theorem is related to Church's result that the set of valid formulas in first-order logic is not decidable (however this set is semi-decidable).